penumbra-zone/penumbra/docs/protocol/src/transactions/invariants.md

 #### Local Invariants

+1. The swap binds to the specific trading pair.
+2. The swap binds to a specific claim address.

 #### Local Justification

+1. The swap commitment includes as inputs the trading pair of the two assets.
+2. The swap commitment includes as inputs each component of the claim address.

 #### Global Justification

-1.1 This action destroys the value of the two input notes (one per asset) consumed, and is reflected in the balance.
+1.1 This action consumes the value of the two input notes (one per asset) consumed and the value of the pre-paid fee to be used by the SwapClaim, and is reflected in the balance by subtracting the value from the transaction value balance.
 We do not create value, because of 3.
-1.2 TK (fee commitment)

 ### SwapClaim